coverclock/com-diag-bin/README.md

 directory and rename the links to drop the ".sh" suffix; that's what is shown below.

+"Offline" means I run the script on another Linux system, typically an Intel machine running Ubuntu, although it could be another Raspberry Pi running Raspbian.
+"Online" means I run the script on the Raspberry Pi itself.

-## Determine the Raspbian version from a uSD card.
+## Determine the Raspbian version from a uSD card offline.

 The partitioning on the standard Raspbian image differs from jessie to stretch to buster.